greatseth/mediainfo/README.markdown

 # Mediainfo

-Mediainfo is a class encapsulating the ability to run `mediainfo` on a file and expose the information it produces in a straightforward manner.

-The mediainfo CLI can be obtained at http://mediainfo.sourceforge.net.
+Mediainfo is a class wrapping [the mediainfo CLI](http://mediainfo.sourceforge.net).

 ## Usage